Shivnarine Chanderpaul: After retirement

 On 27 January 2017, Chanderpaul signed a Kolpak deal with Lancashire.
 Following a successful campaign with the club in 2017 – a season in which he scored three centuries – Chanderpaul decided to extend his contract with Lancashire by signing a one-year deal for the 2018 season.
 He is also still committed to playing First Class cricket for his native Guyana for the foreseeable future.

-In a 2022 YouTube documentary by Vice Media, Jamaican musician Sean Paul stated that one of his signature rap lyrics people assumed to be "Sean De Paul", was actually in reference to Shivnarine, a sporting idol of his.
+In a 2022 YouTube documentary by Vice Media, Jamaican musician Sean Paul stated that one of his signature rap lyrics people assumed to be "Sean De Paul", was actually "Chanderpaul" in reference to Shivnarine, a sporting idol of his.

 Coaching career

-In January 2022, He was appointed as head Coach of franchise Jamaica Tallawahs for CPL 2022 edition.
+In January 2022, he was appointed as head Coach of franchise Jamaica Tallawahs for CPL 2022 edition.

 In July 2022, Chanderpaul was appointed head coach of the United States women's national cricket team.
 He resigned from USA Cricket after coaching the USA under-19 women to the 2023 ICC Under-19 Women's T20 World Cup.